Let’s discover chocolate: is it really a fruit?

 Today, 83 billion US dollars worth of chocolate are eaten worldwide every year and it takes five million tonnes of cocoa per year to make that much, said Chris Jahnke.

-“Seventy per cent of that five million tonnes of cocoa is grown in West African countries such as Nigeria and Ghana.”
+“Seventy per cent of those five million tonnes of cocoa is grown in West African countries such as Nigeria and Ghana.”

-Statista figures show that in 2015 Switzerland had the highest per capita consumption of chocolate worldwide at 8.8 kilograms in that year.
+Statista figures show that in 2015 Switzerland had the highest per capita consumption of the treat worldwide at 8.8 kilograms in that year.
 China ranked the lowest at only 200 grams per capita.

 Chris said more recent studies ranked Australia at No. 7 in the world, just behind the United States at No. 6.